Connecting a Force Sensor to a DAQ

 The Sample and Hold circuit (S-H) consists of a solid-state high-frequency switch, a holding capacitor, and a buffer amplifier (i.e., a voltage follower).

 In practice, the S-H circuit is very key to the sampling process because the input analog signal is time-varying.
 To truly sample this signal, the component must determine the instantaneous frequency value at each specific time.
 The circuit holds the instantaneous value steady till the next time interval.
-The held signal value must be sampled within that holding time period at the appropriate sampling rate in order to achieve an accurate result.
+The held signal value must be sampled within that holding time period at the appropriate sampling rate to achieve an accurate result.

 Figure 6 below shows a simple S-H circuit.
 This unit converts the analog signal into a discrete-time signal continuous in amplitude but discrete in the time domain.